memakeit/mmi-form/guide/mmi-form.plugins.md

-## Plugins
+# Plugins

 Plugins are added to the form with the `add_plugin($plugin, $method_prefix, $options)` method.

-The first parameter is a plugin name or a `MMI_Form_Plugin` object.
-The second parameter is a plugin prefix which is used to call plugin methods via the form (see the notes below).
-The third parameter is an associative array of plugin options.
+* The first parameter is a plugin name or a `MMI_Form_Plugin` object.
+* The second parameter is a plugin prefix which is used to call plugin methods via the form (see notes below).
+* The third parameter is an associative array of plugin options.
 The options are ignored if a `MMI_Form_Plugin` object was specified as the first parameter.

 The following code shows the two ways a CSRF plugin can be added to a form.

-The plugin object is created by the form:
+The plugin object is created via the form.

 	$form = MMI_Form::factory(array
 	(